Giacomo Lauri-Volpi: Career and assessment

 Lauri-Volpi was a cultured, intelligent man with a fiery temperament and firm opinions.
 He retired to Spain after World War II and died in Burjassot, near Valencia, at the age of 86.

 Recordings and writings

 During the 1920s and 1930s, Lauri-Volpi made a number of 78-rpm recordings of operatic arias and duets for the following companies: Fonotipia, Brunswick, Victor and, finally, HMV.
 The discs that he cut for Victor and HMV are considered to be his finest.
 They are readily available on CD reissues.
 In 1947, he recorded in Italy a series of extended scenes from Rigoletto.
-Later, in the 1950s, he participated in the recording of some complete operas that do not capture his voice at anywhere like its peak.
+Later, in the 1950s, he participated in the recording of some complete operas that do not capture his voice anywhere like its peak.
 They included: